jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ```

 In the above example the rather static aspects are exposed as separate data-flow `staticPart`, which will be configured
-internally by the `render`-function by adding `distinctUntilChanged`.
+internally by the `render`-function.
 The latter will filter out all values, that are
 equal to their predecessors.
 This way every change to the store's value, exposed by its `data`-flow, will only appear
 on this flow, if some relevant properties have changed.